 The big difference is in the width of the material a Kobalt saw handles.
-It will let you make both bevel and miter cuts by adding rails to allow the saw blade slide front and back across the material.
-This significantly increases the cutting capacity of the saw allowing woodworkers to make deep and thicker pieces of material.
+It will let you make both bevel and miter cuts by adding rails to allow the saw blade to slide front and back across the material.
+This significantly increases the saw’s cutting capacity, allowing woodworkers to make deep and thicker pieces of material.

-If you plan on cutting anything wider like baseboards, laminate flooring, picture frames or making moldings to size, a sliding compound miter is the perfect tool.
-While standard miter saws allows cutting of wood 6 or 8-inches wider, you are likely to struggle making wider and accurate cuts due to their inherent weakness.
+If you plan on cutting anything wider like baseboards, laminate flooring, picture frames or making moldings to size, a sliding compound miter is a perfect tool.
+While standard miter saws allow cutting of wood 6 or 8-inches wider, you are likely to struggle to make broader and accurate cuts due to their inherent weakness.
 This is where a compound miter saw comes in.
-The SM2517LW of course has all the features as highlighted in this Kobalt saw review and one crucial feature is the sliding system that does miter cuts and bevels at the same time.
+The SM2517LW, of course, has all the features as highlighted in this Kobalt saw review and one crucial feature is the sliding system that does miter cuts and bevels at the same time.

-The laser guide works perfect when in a dark room.
+The laser guide works correctly when in a dark room.
 However, in open daylight, the laser disappears.
-The side extension arms are strong enough to support extra weight.
+The side extension arms are strong enough to support the extra weight.
 Regarding the dust port, it’s not that effective and requires improvement.
 As a reminder, you get what you pay for”

 Smart, Powerful Design Cuts

 The Kobalt 10” 15-amp Sliding Compound Miter Saw is powered by a 15-amp motor delivering 4400RPM.
 This is where the real saw meets the wood.
-It delivers enough power that can be used on a variety of applications.
-Also, the motor is designed with a power cord that is routed through the rail in the back minimizing interloping with the slide.
-Besides, the saws rugged fences, tough detent plate and bevel system are designed to endure rigors of the workplace.
+It provides enough power that can be used on a variety of applications.
+The motor is also designed with a power cord that is routed through the rail in the back, minimizing interloping with the slide.
+Besides, the saws rugged fences, tough detent plate and bevel system are designed to endure the workplace’s rigors.

-A 10-inch blade gives a maximum thickness 5.5 inches wide board.
+A 10-inch blade gives a maximum thickness of 5.5 inches wide board.
 It makes right-angle cuts 5-1/2 inches wide enough for 2x6s wood.
-At 45-degree angle, the saw cuts a 2x4s.
-For wider materials, the SM2517LW allows cutting down to 5.5 inch level but you can flip the material for additional cutting.
+At a 45-degree angle, the saw cuts a 2x4s.
+For wider materials, the SM2517LW allows cutting down to a 5.5-inch level, but you can flip the material for additional cutting.
 With the same blade, you can cut wood up to 2 inches as compared to a non-sliding miter saw.

 Portable and Compatible

 This lightweight miter saw weighs just 43 pounds.
-You won’t struggle carrying it from one point to another inside your workshop.
-It also features a built-in carry handle that allows you keep a firm grip for maximum control and safety.
+You won’t struggle to carry it from one point to another inside your workshop.
+It also features a built-in carry handle that allows you to keep a firm grip for maximum control and safety.

 Tall Sliding Fence

-A good sliding fence is key to accurate crown and base moldings.
+An excellent sliding fence is key to the accurate crown and base moldings.
 With a decent sliding system, this machine is able to support up to 6-inches base moldings and vertical crown moldings of 4-1/2 inches.
-Besides, it’s tall enough for wider cuts, easy to slide out and adjust.
+Besides, it’s tall enough for broader cuts, easy to slide out and adjust.